Understand how your mind processes experience.

 What may be happening beneath the surface

-From a neuroscience-informed perspective, your mind may be prioritizing emotional processing pathways.
+From a neuroscience-informed perspective, your mind may be giving emotional information more priority.

 In simple terms, your system does not ignore emotional information.
 It takes it in fully.

-That can be a strength, but without support, it can also feel like too much.
+That can be a real strength.
+But sometimes it can also feel like just too much to handle unless you’ve got support.

 • regulate emotional intensity